DMM TOC > 500 Additional Mailing Services|

 1.7.1 Retail Forms and Labels

-If authorized, a mailer may use privately printed extra service forms and labels for domestic mail only, if the forms and labels are nearly identical in design elements and color to the USPS form, with an Intelligent Mail package barcode (IMpb) and human-readable numbers that meet USPS specifications in 708.5.0.
-Mailers must send samples to the National Customer Service and Support Center for certification.
-Customers affixing both a barcoded address label and a barcoded extra service label must ensure that the barcodes on both labels match.
+[1-17-16] Except for Certificate of Mailing service using privately printed forms (i.e., facsimiles) as provided under 5.0, if authorized, a mailer may use privately printed extra service forms and labels for domestic mail only, if the forms and labels are nearly identical in design elements and color to the USPS form, with an Intelligent Mail package barcode (IMpb) and human-readable numbers that meet USPS specifications in 708.5.0.
+Prior to use, mailers must send samples of their privately printed form to the National Customer Support Center (NCSC) for review and approval (see 608.8.0 for address and PS Form 5052 for details).
+Customers affixing both a barcoded address label and a barcoded extra service label on the same mailpiece must ensure that the barcodes on both labels match.
 Mailers generating shipping labels bearing an IMpb must also affix the appropriate colored non-barcoded color-coded label for Registered Mail (under 2.1.2) or Certified Mail (under 3.2.1).
 For mailers printing their own barcodes, which requires sending electronic shipping services files, see 708.5.0.

 b.
 Bulk proof of delivery allows mailers using privately printed labels to receive proof of delivery signature data electronically.
 The proof of delivery records are sent in a signature extract file format.
 Bulk proof of delivery records are available to mailers meeting the standards provided in Publication 199, Supplement for Bulk Proof of Delivery Services, available on RIBBS.